willianantunes/willianantunes.com/content/blog/2022/05/2022-05-15-django-admin-authentication-using-sso-through-auth0.md

 ## Avoid creating credentials everywhere: use SSO

-If you are an employee and use other credentials apart from yours to access the company's internal applications, you can be sure this scenario is wrong.
-Unfortunately, this is so bad that it can lead to bizarre situations.
-For example, people may ask other employees to share their credentials because they forget theirs; they have so many credentials that it's hard to memorize them.
+If you are an employee and use other credentials apart from yours to access the company's internal applications, this is a bad approach.
+Unfortunately, this is so problematic that it can lead to bizarre situations.
+For example, people may ask other employees to share their credentials because they forgot theirs; they have so many credentials that it's hard to memorize them.
 Another example is when your company has 10 Django services running separately, and each application has its own database and [admin interface](https://docs.djangoproject.com/en/4.0/ref/contrib/admin/) so people can configure them.
 That means 10 possible credentials for each person, or even worse: 1 credential shared among your employees.
 How about having only one credential 🤔?!
 Single sign-on (SSO) is one approach to minimize credential management risks.

 ## Using SSO with Django Admin